What Are Object Complements?

 ✗ They eat chicken

-If the object pronouns or nouns after the transitive verb are used as an indirect object which receives the noun phrase after itself as the result of the action of the transitive verb, then the noun phrase is just the direct object.
+If the object pronoun or noun is an indirect object, receiving the direct object as the result of the action of the transitive verb, then the following noun phrase is simply the direct object.

 She made him